Silletera Farms and Its History

 El Cerezo Silletera Farm

-A beautiful Finca Silletera that conforms a large family led by its hostess, Gloria Álzate Vásquez.
+A beautiful Finca Silletera that is home to a large family led by its hostess, Gloria Álzate Vásquez.
 It has a large garden of traditional and ornamental flowers, medicinal plants, vegetables, and greens, offering a tour through trails that adorn the spaces for flower cultivation.

 El Cerezo Silletera Farm - Photo by Sectetaría de Cultura de Medellín